 Cost: FREE but they kindly accepts donations!

 At Twin Falls you can do just this.
-A popular stop off on the road to Hana, like most attractions on Maui you’ll want to get here early when it opens to get the dreamy people less pictures.
+A popular stop off on the road to Hana, like most attractions on Maui you’ll want to get here early when it opens to get the dreamy photos without people in them.
 There are 2 falls, hence the name Twin Falls.
 The second waterfall is my favorite and worth the 10 minute hike.